-The resolution was filed by a consortium of environmental groups which call themselves the Great Australian Bight Alliance and includes The Wilderness Society, Greenpeace, the World Wildlife Fund, Sea Shepherd, and others.
+The resolution was filed by a consortium of environmental groups Greenpeace Norway and the World Wildlife Fund Norway, and has received support from Australian-based group the Great Australian Bight Alliance which includes The Wilderness Society, Sea Shepherd, and others.

 The alliance is calling on Equinor to "refrain from fossil fuel exploration and production activities in frontier and immature areas and areas of particularly high ecological value," which specifically includes the Great Australian Bight.